VirusTotal/yara/docs/modules/lnk.rst

 The DarwinDataBlock structure specifies an application identifier that can be used instead of a link target IDList to install an application when a shell link is activated.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.DarwinDataBlockSize.
+    The block size of this structure, which will be equal to lnk.DARWIN_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.DarwinDataBlockSignature.
+    The signature of the block, which will be equal to lnk.DARWIN_DATA_BLOCK_SIGNATURE.

     .. c:member:: darwin_data_ansi
     A NULL–terminated string, defined by the system default code page, which specifies an application identifier.